 A tree is known by its fruit; Morinda Holdings by its fruitaceuticals.
 Through subsidiary Morinda Bioactives, the company develops and distributes products infused with noni, a medicinal tropical fruit high in carbohydrates and fiber, said to boost the immune system.
-The noni-based lineup includes juices and products for personal care, weight-loss, and home healthcare.
-Its main brand and product is Tahitian Noni, a juice; others are marketed under brands Thrive (a supplement promoted for longevity); Defy (skincare); and Shield (wounds).
+The noni-based lineup includes juices and products for personal care, weight-loss, and home health care.
+Its main brand and product is Tahitian Noni, a juice; others are marketed under brands Thrive (a supplement promoted for longevity); Defy (skincare); and TruAge (health).
 Morinda has manufacturing facilities in China, Germany, Japan, Tahiti, and the US.
 Its products are sold in more than 70 markets worldwide through a network of representatives.

 Based in Utah, Morinda operates its business worldwide, selling its products in 70-plus markets and maintaining manufacturing plants in China, Japan, Tahiti, the US, and Germany.